Skip to main content

 • What do we want our employee experience to be like?

-Regardless of whether you leverage listening sessions, focus groups, or take a co-design approach with your employees to design and deliver your talent marketplace, do not sleep on involving your employees.
+This could be listening sessions, focus groups, or taking a co-design approach with your employees to design and deliver your talent marketplace.

 If you have sufficient bandwidth and expertise you can create a homegrown talent marketplace solution.
 However, the vast majority of organizations would benefit significantly from partnering with a vendor to help support them on their internal talent marketplace journey.

-Many vendors are developing Artificial Intelligence based solutions that help build a highly personalized employee experience that transforms work for your colleagues and leaders alike.
-See further below for some considerations when selecting a vendor for your solution (Talent Marketplace Platforms).
+Many vendors are developing AI-based solutions that help build a highly personalized employee experience that transforms work for your colleagues and leaders alike.

 Designing a talent marketplace requires a cross-functional team of colleagues from across HR and the business: